bmacauley/okta-aws-login/README.md

 # okta-aws-login
-log into AWS via Okta and SAML on the CLI
+log in via Okta, SAML and MFA to assume an AWS role